-Pianist Jan Lisiecki notes that “Between every variation, the orchestra plays an interlude, almost to welcome in the next round of the variation.
-Chopin’s approach to the variations themselves is also fascinating.
+Pianist Jan Lisiecki notes that "between every variation, the orchestra plays an interlude, almost to welcome in the next round of the variation.
+Chopin's approach to the variations themselves is also fascinating.
 To me, it alludes to the etudes that he wrote, in that every variation presents a different technical challenge.
-There’s a very dark variation where Chopin turns Mozart’s theme into something dramatic, something painful.
-There are also the ones where I feel almost like I’m playing one of the Preludes, where it’s just the thoughts – a very simple thought, a very quick, complete thought, but one that passes by very quickly.”
-Hear the introduction to these variations below.
+There's a very dark variation where Chopin turns Mozart's theme into something dramatic, something painful.
+There are also the ones where I feel almost like I'm playing one of the Preludes, where it's just the thoughts – a very simple thought, a very quick, complete thought, but one that passes by very quickly."

 Fantasy on Polish Airs, Op.
 13

-Chopin frequently referred to this piece, written while a student of Jozef Elsner, as a “potpourri on Polish themes.”
-It incorporates melodies based on a Polish folk song called “Już miesiąc zeszedł” (The moon now has risen), a kujawiak dance, and an opera excerpt in the style of a dumka dance by fellow Polish composer Karol Kurpinski.
+Chopin frequently referred to this piece, also written while a student, as a “potpourri on Polish themes.”
+It incorporates melodies based on a Polish folk song called "Już miesiąc zeszedł" (The moon now has risen), a kujawiak dance, and an opera excerpt in the style of a dumka dance by fellow Polish composer Karol Kurpinski.

 The composer performed the Fantasy on Polish Airs alongside the Piano Concerto No. 1 for his last concert in Warsaw before leaving for Paris in 1830.
 The Fantasy, which closed the program, caused an ovation which called Chopin back to the stage to bow no fewer than four times.

-Pianist Jan Lisiecki comments, “The themes that Chopin uses as a basis for the fantasy were, at the time at least, very well-known in Poland.
+Pianist Jan Lisiecki comments that "the themes that Chopin uses as a basis for the fantasy were, at the time at least, very well-known in Poland.
 Chopin is able to weave them into one continuous work.
 He links these melodies that have nothing in common other than being Polish into one fantasy.
 Chopin had the incredible capability to always include Polish elements in his music and I think he wanted to.
-Most of his life he spent longing and yearning for his country after he left and could never return.”
-Hear a complete performance on YouTube.
+Most of his life he spent longing and yearning for his country after he left and could never return."

 Rondo à la Krakowiak in F Major, Op.
 14

-Pianist Jan Lisiecki notices that “You have the dance-like elements and a lot of passagework for the pianist side by side with the melodies spun in the orchestra.
+Pianist Jan Lisiecki notices that "you have the dance-like elements and a lot of passagework for the pianist side by side with the melodies spun in the orchestra.
 There’s a fascinating bass that leads in places.
 But the soaring melodies are played by the woodwinds.
-And considering that I’m playing a thousand notes at once and it’s incredible passagework, I think it takes a high level of collaboration between the pianist and the conductor and orchestra to make it balanced and well-rounded.”
-Hear the complete work on YouTube.
+And considering that I’m playing a thousand notes at once and it’s incredible passagework, I think it takes a high level of collaboration between the pianist and the conductor and orchestra to make it balanced and well-rounded."

 Andante spianato and Grande Polonaise Brillante in E-Flat Major, Op.
 22